fititnt/ais-ethics-tags/README.md

-# A/IS Ethics tags via Etica.AI
+# A/IS Ethics Tags - Etica.AI

 [![A/IS Ethics tags via Etica.AI](img/banner-tags.png)](https://tags.etica.ai)